Edge Modes on Stringy Horizons: Introduction

 One could equally well consider edge modes in $AdS_3$ instead of $dS_3$, which have a very similar structure \cite{Sun:2020ame}.
 The analysis is somewhat more involved in $AdS_3$ because of the need to regularize the infinite volume, but has the advantage that the string equations of motion can be satisfied.
 This will be reported in \cite{Dabholkar:2026WiP}.

 One can now define the partition function for the edge modes of all fields in string theory by

-where we have identified the logarithm of the spacetime partition function with the worldsheet partition function $Z_{\text{edge}}$ for the edge modes, extending the usual identification for the bulk modes.
+where we have identified the worldsheet partition function $Z_{\text{edge}}$ with the logarithm of the total spacetime partition function for the edge modes, obtained by summing over all strings fields, extending the usual identification for the bulk modes.
 We use the `hat' for spacetime partition functions to distinguish from the worldsheet partition functions with no hat.
 Using the heat kernel representation of the spacetime determinants and identifying the Schwinger parameters with modular parameters, one can obtain a representation of the worldsheet partition function as a modular integral.
 This is the object that we analyze and show that it naturally leads to a modular invariant expression.